MrSnix/TinyConfiguration/README.md

 ## Build, download & changelog

+>This library **should not** be used in a production environment.
+>TinyConfiguration is currently in an alpha state and any new update could break backward compatibility

 #### Building the library
 TinyConfiguration requires Maven 3 and JDK 8.<br>
 The generated JARs is compatible only with Java 8 and higher.